-Commented [JS3]: Revised to: The discharge data were retrieved from the Global Flood Monitoring System (GFMS) (Wu et al., 2014) at about 70 km and 40 km from the river mouth (Fig. 4).
-Since the GFMS calculates the flow using Integrated Multi-Satellite Retrievals for GPM (IMERG) precipitation information as input, the coastal processes do not affect the model output (predicted river flow)
+The hydrodynamic model simulation is forced by wind and atmospheric pressure from ECMWF (Hersbach et al., 2020), and tides from TPXO (Egbert and Erofeeva, 2002).
+As upstream boundary conditions, we imposed discharge from the Kapuas and Landak rivers and the discharge data were retrieved from the Global Flood Monitoring System (GFMS) (Wu et al., 2014) at about 70 and 40 km from the river mouth, respectively (Fig. 4).
+Since the GFMS calculates the flow using Integrated Multi-Satellite Retrievals for GPM (IMERG) precipitation information as input, the coastal processes do not affect the model output (predicted river flow).

-We also imposed runoff, which was obtained by converting rainfall over the Kapuas Kecil River catchment area as an inlet water flux at some channels entering the domain.
-The runoff of every channel was calculated from rainfall data using SWAT+ (Bieger et al., 2017), which considered the pressure, the humidity, and other weather parameter input.
-Unfortunately, during the tuning of the SWAT model, the correlation between the output of the model (runoff) and the observation data is still low (0.32).
+We also imposed runoff, obtained by converting rainfall over the Kapuas Kecil River catchment area as an inlet water flux at 15 channels entering the domain (Fig. 4).
+The runoff of every channel was calculated from rainfall data using SWAT+ (Bieger et al., 2017), which considered the pressure, humidity, and other weather parameter input.
+Here, we use one-way coupling, where the SWAT+ model runs first and independently.
+The SWAT+ model only produces the flow of channels that enter the river stream within the Kapuas River delta.
+Then, we used these channel outlets as boundary conditions for the SLIM 2D model.
+Unfortunately, during the tuning of the SWAT+ model, the correlation between the model's output (runoff) and the observation data is still low (Pearson correlation coefficient = 0.32).
 However, we decided to use the output as the channels' inlet boundary condition in the hydrodynamic model because the channel runoff volume is much less than the river discharge.
 Therefore, we assumed that it does not significantly affect the hydrodynamics of the river.

-To evaluate the SLIM model performance, we ran a simulation for January 2019 and compared the simulated water elevation with the observations in Pontianak.
-The model errors correspond to an NSE of 0.87 and an RMSE of 0.12 m (Fig. 4).
-This RMSE is deemed sufficiently small to consider model outputs as a good proxy of the real system (Moriasi et al., 2015).
+To evaluate the SLIM 2D model's performance, we ran a simulation for January 2019 and compared the simulated water elevation with the observations in Pontianak.
+The model errors correspond to an NSE of 0.87 and an RMSE of 0.12 m (Fig. 5).
+This RMSE is deemed sufficiently small to consider model outputs as a good proxy for the real system (Moriasi et al., 2015).

 We simulated the hydrodynamics with different oceanic, atmospheric, and river forcings to forecast flood events based on the water levels in Pontianak.
-Based on the Pontianak Maritime Meteorological Station report, the city is flooded when the water level exceeds 2.5 m.
+Based on the PMMS report, the city is flooded when the water level exceeds 2.5 m.
 We, therefore, set this value as the threshold of a flood event.
-We ran the hydrodynamic model for ten months and extracted the output hourly to produce the scenarios (see Table 1).
-Then, we selected 6,000 sample points of the predicted water levels at Pontianak with their associated input dataset.
-We merged the data as a single dataset to train the machine learning model, encompassing all possible flood events resulting from the combination of the external forcings.
-The dataset shows that several flooding occurred within the simulations, indicated by sample points with water elevations greater than 2.5 m (Fig. 5).
+We ran the hydrodynamic model for 10 months and extracted the output hourly to produce the scenarios (see Table 1).
+Then, we selected 6000 sample points of the predicted water levels at Pontianak with their associated input dataset using a random sampling technique.
+We merged the data as a single dataset to train the ML model, encompassing all possible flood events resulting from the combination of the external forcings.
+The dataset shows that several floods occurred within the simulations, indicated by sample points with water elevations greater than 2.5 m (Fig. 6).